horvathd/cern_fluka_wsl/README.md

 ### 3.1.
 Running Xming

-After the installation, the Xming app will appear in the Start menu.
-You need to run this every time before you launch Flair (if it is not running already).
+Start the Xming app from the start menu.

 ### 3.2.
 Running Ubuntu